AgentHub

 DevinFit score 10/10Devin is the best fit when the organization wants an autonomous system to take real backlog items such as migrations, repetitive tickets, and scoped engineering chores off the team's plate.It only works well when review, acceptance, and rollback discipline are already defined.

-Gemini Code AssistFit score 8/10Gemini Code Assist moves up when the backlog is tightly tied to Google Cloud, platform work, and terminal-heavy workflows.It is still less purpose-built than Devin for queue-clearing autonomous work.
+Gemini Code AssistFit score 8/10Gemini Code Assist moves up when the backlog is tightly tied to Google Cloud projects, Cloud Run deployment, platform work, and terminal-heavy workflows where agent mode can operate with configured tools.It is still less purpose-built than Devin for queue-clearing autonomous work, and some agent-mode paths depend on VS Code, Google Cloud setup, and explicit tool permissions.

 Recommended tools